 What is the secret to happiness?
 We asked Bo Forbes, a clinical psychologist, author, and yoga and mindfulness teacher with training in stress management, biopsychology, and behavioral medicine.
-In her YJ mini-series, Happiness Toolkit, Forbes offers "tiny two-minute tools" for finding joy, based in simple, science-backed methods.
-(Don't miss her classes and workshops at YJ LIVE New York, April 21-24.Get your pass today!)
+In her YJ mini-series, Happiness Toolkit, Forbes offers “tiny two-minute tools” for finding joy, based in simple, science-backed methods.
+Plus, don’t miss her grounding workshops at Yoga Journal LIVE New York, April 19-22, 2018—sign up now.

 Extensive research has shown that relaxation practices like restorative yoga have tangible effects: They lower cortisol (a chemical messenger involved in the stress response), can support subcutaneous fat loss, increase immunity, and promote digestion in the belly brain, our mood regulator.